 HEADLINE: “US BANKS LAY OFF 80% OF SALES & TRADING STAFF”

 Let’s take a step back, while we stick to the equity theme.
 We just mentioned one of the many ways that the Financial Crisis impacted S&T, but recall that we need to ignore The Crisis to get to the bottom of the dying industry.
 My point is that these layoffs were going to take place anyway.
 You can trade almost any stock in the US from your computer or even cellphone.
 It was the advent of over-the-counter trading and technology which made it possible for money managers to ditch their sales traders.
 The continuation of this trend has practically led to the disappearance of Domestic Equity Sales desks in America.
-You still need salespeople for stocks you can’t access though, and therefore international equity sales is still alive….but this is headed in the same direction.
+You still need salespeople for stocks you can’t access though, and therefore international equity sales is barely alive….but this is headed in the same direction.
 Stocks are like commodities, in that MSFT is MSFT and the security is standardized with no confusion.
 That makes it easier to trade from a computer and without a salesperson.
 Take bonds though, and these are not as clean cut.

 FIXED INCOME – Bonds aren’t as plain vanilla as common stocks.
 They have different maturity dates, coupons, and capital structures which make them look more like “MSFT 4.2% 2019”, instead of MSFT.
 Still, this bond is a popular issue and can easily be traded from computer screens.
 When I worked in Fixed Income Sales at Morgan Stanley, our clients would trade millions in go-go bonds (commonly traded liquid issues) for companies such as Exxon Mobil, GE, or Intel, etc. There was no interaction with the client for these trades.
 Clients had access to Morgan Stanley’s platform on their computers and could trade on their own.
 This would amount to commissions as paltry as $10 for a $10mm trade.
 We would only be able to charge a mark-up, or generate up to 2-3% commissions, if the client wanted to trade a bond which was not accessible on their platform.
 This was only the case with certain corporate bonds which were illiquid or esoteric, or an entirely separate asset class – structured products.